18 Dec 19

-Following the success of last year's event at the East Lothian course, Longniddry is to stage the qualifier for the 2019 Aberdeen Standard Investments Scottish Open.
+Following two successful stagings at the East Lothian course, Longniddry is to host the qualifier for the 2020 Aberdeen Standard Investments Scottish Open.

-A prize fund of £35,000 will also be up for grabs in the event, which is a PGA in Scotland Order of Merit tournament, for the fifth year running.
+A prize fund of £35,000 will also be up for grabs in the event, which is a PGA in Scotland Order of Merit tournament, for the sixth year running.

-"The four Aberdeen Standard Investments Scottish Open qualifiers so far have been a great success and we are looking forward to building on that when the event returns to Longniddry in July," said PGA in Scotland manager Shona Malcolm.
+"The five Aberdeen Standard Investments Scottish Open qualifiers so far have been a great success, with some notable players qualifying for Rolex Series event itself over the years.
+We are looking forward to building on that success when the qualifier returns to Longniddry in July," said PGA in Scotland manager Shona Malcolm.

-Duncan Stewart won the 2018 qualifier, beating Conor O'Neil in a play-off after the pair carded matching four-under-par totals on a fast-running course.
-Peter Whiteford and Jamie McLeary secured the other two spots up for grabs.
+Scott Henry, the last man into the field, won the 2019 qualifier, beating Calum Hill in a play-off after the pair carded matching 10-under-par 126 totals in a low-scoring event, which saw Chris Doak and Kris Nicol secure the other two spots up for grabs.

-“It is fantastic to have the opportunity to return to Longniddry for this Aberdeen Standard Investments Scottish Open qualifying event,” said Rory Colville, Championship Director for the Aberdeen Standard Investments Scottish Open.
-“The standard of golf on display at last year’s qualifier was superb and we are sure competition will be fierce this year.
+“It is wonderful to return to Longniddry for this Aberdeen Standard Investments Scottish Open qualifying event after its huge success last year," said Rory Colville, Championship Director for the Aberdeen Standard Investments Scottish Open.

 “We are delighted to partner with Aberdeen Standard Investments, VisitScotland and EventScotland as we are able to showcase two great golf courses in East Lothian in the space of two weeks.”